Skip These Nail Colors If You Have Older Hands

 High-contrast nail colors can wash out mature complexions

 The skin on our hands is already thinner than in other areas of our bodies, and as that skin matures, it becomes even more delicate and translucent, making it all the trickier to accent its natural complexion.
 That said, this is a step that absolutely cannot be overlooked.
-"Our hands are the window to our age, so you want to start by complementing your skin tone," Vanessa Sanchez McCollough exclusively advises us.
+"Our hands are the window to our age, so you want to start by complementing your skin tone," Vanessa Sanchez McCullough exclusively advises us.
 "The best rule of thumb when approaching nail color is to complement, not contrast."
 Often, this means turning to tones that are soft, muted, and reflect the colors already at play in your skin.

 Advertisement

-"Wearing a stark white polish ... looks stunning on a younger person who maybe has a summer tan, but it will wash out the hand of an older person who has a fair skin tone," McCollough tells Glam.
+"Wearing a stark white polish ... looks stunning on a younger person who maybe has a summer tan, but it will wash out the hand of an older person who has a fair skin tone," McCullough tells Glam.
 Instead, she suggests that "cool skin tones should look at colors like pinks, blues, or purples and warmer skin tones should lean into peaches, taupes, and cherry reds."
 This tracks, as some pros have even suggested that orange may be the best nail color for mature hands.

 Meanwhile, people with melanated skin have even more leeway.
-"People who have a darker skin tone tend to have a bit more grace when choosing colors because the aging process may be less noticeable," says McCollough.
+"People who have a darker skin tone tend to have a bit more grace when choosing colors because the aging process may be less noticeable," says McCullough.
 When in doubt, ask your nail artist for age-appropriate nail polish recommendations that will still serve pizzazz without aging your hands.

 Advertisement